BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 When users need to make changes to their multisig wallet, such as replacing a key or modifying the wallet configuration, the process involves creating a new wallet and transferring funds.
 Here's how the process works from Bob's and Alice's perspective:

-1. Bob makes the desired changes, which creates a new wallet.
+1. Bob makes the desired changes, which creates a new wallet
-1. He shares the new wallet with Alice for setup in her application.
+1. He shares the new wallet with Alice for setup in her application
-1. Bob and Alice activate the new wallet on all three primary signing devices.
+1. Bob and Alice activate the new wallet on all three primary signing devices
-1. They save and store the new wallet recovery kit as described in the [backup page]({{ '/guide/inheritance-wallet/backup/#backup-strategy' | relative_url }}).
+1. They save and store the new wallet recovery kit as described in the [backup page]({{ '/guide/inheritance-wallet/backup/#backup-strategy' | relative_url }})
-1. Transfer all funds to the new wallet.
+1. Transfer all funds to the new wallet
-1. Archive the old wallet to manage any future incoming funds.
+1. Archive the old wallet to manage any future incoming funds

 ## Replacing David's signing key